Skip to main content

 Requests for help or advice with research & audits can be emailed to the Section Chair.

-Section of Endourology - National Audit of ESWL Practice
+National Snapshot Audit of ESWL

 The Section undertook a snapshot audit of ESWL practice in the UK during 2016 & 2017.
 The aim of this audit was to gain an idea of the "real life" efficacy of treatment, away from the large single-centre experiences reported in the literature.